 Your ‘Evil Dead 2’ poster took or more graphic approach to Ash, the film’s hero.
 The horror of that film is there.
-The composition itself is a more involved than a traditional portrait.
-Ash is in a slice of the film unlike the posed ‘Bride.’
+The composition itself is more involved than a traditional portrait.
+Ash is in a slice of the film, unlike the posed ‘Bride.’

 JS: Usually the subject matter decides the approach to composition.
 Posters work best when they evoke the mood of the films that they advertise.
 Bride of Frankenstein as a movie, is more reserved, and emotional than ‘Evil Dead 2.’
 It made sense for me to focus on a close-up of the Bride’s deer-in-the-headlights gaze as she is reanimated, discovering her new world for the first time.

 Evil Dead 2’s insane nightmare situations and funhouse directing style demanded an action pose, that surreally merged various elements of the film together in one bite-sized kinetic snapshot.

 On a side note, the Bride painting (and subsequent screen print version) was part of a larger series of Universal Monster portraits, that were meant to be my take on the close-cropped monster head studies, seen on U.S. postage stamps in the ’90s.

 I wanted to create my ultimate versions of these horror icons.
 This determined that the Bride would be a straight-up portrait, and would be followed by matching Frankenstein, Dracula, Wolf Man, and Creature paintings (also later turned into screen prints).